 Handling static-sensitive devices

-While the device is still in its static-protective package, touch it to an unpainted metal surface on the outside of the solution for at least two seconds.
+- While the device is still in its static-protective package, touch it to an unpainted metal part of the chassis or any unpainted metal surface on any other grounded rack component in the rack in which you are installing the device for at least 2 seconds.
 This drains static electricity from the package and from your body.

-Remove the device from the package and install it directly into the solution without putting it down.
-If it is necessary to put the device down, put it back into the static-protective package.
-Never place the device on the solution or on any metal surface.
+- Remove the device from its package and install it directly into the compute node without setting down the device.
+If it is necessary to set down the device, put it back into its static-protective package.
+Do not place the device on the compute node cover or on a metal surface.

 - Take additional care when you handle devices during cold weather.
 Heating reduces indoor humidity and increases static electricity.